 PLU fell to 6-5, 1-2.

-“It was a real complete performance,” Whitworth coach Jim Hayford said.
+“It was a real complete performance,” Whitworth coach Jim Hayford.
 “We shot the ball as well as we could, played strong defense and kept our turnovers low.”

 The Pirates’ David Riley led all scorers with 26 points, followed by Jack Loofburrow’s 21.
-The Pirates nearly tied their month-old team record for 3-pointers made with 17.
+The Pirates nearly tied their month-old team record for 3-point baskets made with 17.
 Last month they set the record with 18 3s converted against Whittier.

 The 3-point binge became so contagious that the Pirates’ 6-foot-8 center, Felix Friedt, scored the first 3 of his career, though just barely.
 From the right side of the floor, the ball smacked the front of the rim so hard it had little choice but to crawl over and into the basket.